Greek PM Demands Swift Probe Into Journalists Murder - UrduPoint

 A police source told AFP the 52-year-old journalist had been shot by two men on a motorbike.
 Seventeen bullet casings were recovered from the scene.

-The murder was rapidly condemned by the European Commission and the Council of Europe commissioner for human rights.
+The police minister called the murder "a heinous crime", adding that "the victim's status as a journalist gives the case particular importance."
+The murder was rapidly condemned Friday by the European Commission and the Council of Europe commissioner for human rights.

 "Europe stands for freedom.
 And freedom of press may be the most sacred of all.
 Journalists must be able to work safely.
 My thoughts are with the family of George Karaivaz.
 I hope the criminals are soon brought to justice," she said.